deepanshs/mrsimulator/docs/introduction/getting_started.rst

 example, the simulation after the signal processing step above is saved as a csdf file as shown below.

 .. plot::
     :context: close-figs

     processed_data.save("processed_simulation.csdf")

-For more information on the CSDM format, see the `csdmpy documentation <https://csdmpy.readthedocs.io/en/stable/>`__.
+For more information on the CSDM file formats, see the `csdmpy documentation <https://csdmpy.readthedocs.io/en/stable/>`__.

 .. plot::
     :include-source: False